 These patterns not only emphasize the owner's authority and social status but also reflect the religious beliefs and aesthetic ideals of the time.
 Common techniques, including relief and flat-surface intaglio, are employed, with rough yet bold carving and smooth, flowing lines that highlight the natural beauty of the stone.
 Through thoughtful composition and meticulous craftsmanship, the stone carvings create a rich sense of three-dimensionality and spatial depth on flat surfaces, contributing to the solemnity and grandeur of the building (Figure 7).

 Figure 7.
-Detailed Stone Carving of The Mao's Compound Image source: Taken by the authors
+Detailed Stone Carving of the Residential Buildings in the Qing Dynasty Image Source: Taken by the Authors

 3.4 Gatehouse and Screen Wall